 Storing Candy Cane Cookies

-- Beat softened butter with egg yolks until they reach a creamy texture.
+- Beat softened butter with egg yolks and vanilla extract until they reach a creamy texture.

-- Slowly mix in powdered sugar until you get a smooth texture.
+- Slowly add in powdered sugar and beat until you get a smooth texture.

-- In small parts, add flour to the dough.
-Whisk on slow just until the flour is fully mixed in.
+- Combine flour and salt.
+In small parts, add flour mixture to the dough.
+Beat on low speed just until the flour is fully mixed in.

 - The dough should be smooth and not crumbly.
 Divide the dough into two parts.
-Add color to each part and work the dough to combine it together.
+Add food coloring to each part and work the dough to evenly distribute the color.

 - Wrap the dough and let it rest for at least an hour.
 Use a tablespoon to scoop out dollops of dough.

-- Roll out each piece into a 4-inch string.
+- Roll out each piece into a thin 4-inch piece.
 Twist them together while bending one end to form a candy cane.